TylerBloom/TypedId/README.md

 another `type` and `TypedId` will handle all the boilerplate for you!

 Note, that `TypedId` has an optional dependency on `serde`.
-When enabled, this adds an opinionated (de)serization implementation.
-This implementation (de)serizalizes a `TypedId` as its underlying type.
+When enabled, this adds an opinionated (de)serialization implementation.
+This implementation (de)serializes a `TypedId` as its underlying type.

 ## Why use
 Rust has a very powerful type system with many amazing properties.
 This